 Growing and protecting the commercial tax base as an alternative to raising taxes or decreasing services has been identified as one of the City's top priorities.
 As discussed at the 2015 and 2016 City Council Retreats, the increasingly competitive office market, the absence of new high quality commercial assets in Alexandria, and the potential for office conversions are each a major threat to the City's economic long-term viability.
-This plan effort began in January 2016 with a focus on the following: 1) identifying barriers and incentives to the development of high quality and desirable commercial real estate projects; 2) identifying criteria and locations where office conversions are acceptable or desirable, and locations where office conversions and identifying possible changes that would create a disincentive to conversions.
+This plan effort began in January 2016 with a focus on the following: 1) identifying barriers and incentives to the development of high quality and desirable commercial real estate projects; 2) identifying criteria and locations where office conversions are acceptable or desirable, and locations where office conversions should be discouraged; and 3) analyzing existing zoning laws to determine how they allow for office conversions and identifying possible changes that would create a disincentive to conversions.
 The goal of the study is to help inform future planning processes/decisions and provide recommendations on how to maintain and enhance the City's competitive position in the commercial real estate market.
 In addition, there will be exploration of using potential conversions as opportunities to yield public benefits, including affordable housing.